 Trebly Park is funded by the Downtown Redevelopment Authority, and once open, will be managed and programmed by the Downtown District.

-A project of the Downtown Redevelopment Authority/TIRZ #3, the Bagby Street Improvement Project will be of great impact on the western side of Downtown.
+The Downtown Redevelopment Authority/TIRZ #3, has recently completed the Bagby Street Improvement Project on the western side of Downtown.

 Bagby Street is the first street encountered when entering Downtown from the west and one of few two-way streets in the central district— a key gateway that connects the Theater District and multiple civic institutions such as City Hall, Central Library and Sam Houston Park.
 In total, Bagby Street connects nine parks and cultural attractions, requiring careful consideration and attention to how the street, buildings and park spaces all interact.